jsenv/jsenv-lighthouse-score-impact/readme.md

 <details>
   <summary>2.
 Create a file generating a lighthouse report</summary>

 You need to create a file that will generate a lighthouse report.
 This file will use `generateLighthouseReport` function exported by `@jsenv/lighthouse-score-impact` to do so.
 The file below is an example producing a lighthouse report for a basic html page served locally.
-In order to get the lighthouse report of your website, replace this your own logic.
+In order to get the lighthouse report of your website, adapt the code to your own logic.

 `generate-lighthouse-report.js`